 Options like adult daycare facilities can be great for individuals with disability and dementia because they can continue living at home with people they love in an environment they are comfortable in.
 For individuals who can’t care for their senior with dementia full time, adult day care gives seniors the opportunity to socialize with other seniors.
 Social activities at an adult day care ups the spirits of seniors and gives them something to look forward to every day.

 Adult day care also has activities focusing on dementia and brain health, so seniors are keeping their brains stimulated.
-Adult day
+Adult day cares understand the difficulty of seniors in the severe stages of dementia but know specific activities which will help them keep their minds active.

 At Nevada Adult Day Healthcare Centers, we want seniors with dementia and disabilities to have fun.
 With our Expressions Program, our seniors enhance their daily functional skills and boost their self-esteem all while having FUN.
 Stop by one of our locations to see our dementia care and other programs in action.